pingcap/docs/dev/reference/sql/character-set.md

 + Rule 1: If you specify `CHARACTER SET charset_name` and `COLLATE collation_name`, then `CHARACTER SET charset_name` and `COLLATE collation_name` are used directly.
 + Rule 2: If you specify `CHARACTER SET charset_name` and do not specify `COLLATE collation_name`, then `CHARACTER SET charset_name` and the default comparison collation of `CHARACTER SET charset_name` are used.
-+ Rule 3: If you specify neither `CHARACTER SET charset_name` nor `COLLATE collation_name`, the character set and collation of higher optimization level are used.
++ Rule 3: If you specify neither `CHARACTER SET charset_name` nor `COLLATE collation_name`, the character set and collation with higher optimization levels are used.

 For more information, see [Connection Character Sets and Collations in MySQL](https://dev.mysql.com/doc/refman/5.7/en/charset-connection.html).